Hipnosis183/hipnosis183.github.io/_posts/2020-05-30-bringing-back-to-modern-life-tonic-trouble.md

 <br>

-Now with this, everything is working as expected.
+With this now everything is working as expected.
 The game version is detected and the correct patches are applied.
-But we're not done yet.
-In fact, this whole thing brought to my scope a detail that I missed at some point.
+But we're not done yet, since this whole thing made me realize of a detail that I missed at some point.

 The *intro video* is something special.
-If it's not detected, it just doesn't play, and the game continues.
+If it's not detected, it just doesn't play, and the game continues normally.
 Because of this, there's the video path patch, but that's not enough.
 Each version has a different language, and there's one folder that's named before it (**English**, **French**, **German**, **Italian** and **Spanish**).
-If the folder has not the correct name, the intro won't play neither (and maybe some sounds).
-It was a pretty lame oversight, since I tested the video patch with the english version and everything worked fine (`English` is the default value), but later moved development to the italian version, and didn't notice that it didn't play at all.
-After inspecting the executable, all of them have the same `English` directory, but changing it didn't do anything, so the configuration has to be somewhere else.
-It turns out I was missing an entry in the `Ubi.ini` file, `Language`.
-It overrides the source path with the one specified, so it was actually important to include (there're a lot of useless settings written in the `Ubi.ini` file, so unless necessary I just skip its inclusion).
+If the folder has not the correct name, the intro (and some sounds) won't play neither.
+It was a pretty lame oversight, since I tested the video patch with the english version and everything worked fine (`English` is the default value), but later moved to the italian version and didn't notice that the video didn't play at all.
+After inspecting the executable all of them have the same `English` directory, but changing it didn't do anything, so the configuration has to be somewhere else.
+It turns out I was missing the entry `Language` in the `Ubi.ini` file, which overrides the source path with the one specified, so it was actually important to include (there're a lot of useless settings written in the `Ubi.ini` file, so unless necessary I just skip its inclusion).

 <br>